So you’re interested in solar energy and want to know facts and logistics.

 How do I get the permits I need?

 As a licensed contractor, Sun Pacific Solar Electric adheres to all local and national codes and we take care of all the required electrical and building permits (including interconnection paperwork with your local energy provider).
-We provide turn-key solar systems and oversee all installations from start to finish
+We provide turn-key solar systems and oversee all installations from start to finish.

 What are the advantages of a Solar PV system installed by Sun Pacific Solar Electric?

-You will get a custom built solar electrical system that is designed and installed by a team of solar professionals who have been working together for nearly a decade.
+You will get a custom built solar electrical system that is designed and installed by a team of solar professionals who have been working together for over a decade.
 Sun Pacific Solar Electric uses cutting edge technology and the highest quality materials while tailoring each installation to achieve the greatest potential in functionality and aesthetics of every project site.

 Solar PV installations also make great financial sense in that they increase property values, are exempt from property taxes and can be very attractive financially after federal income taxes are filed.
 Business depreciation tax incentives also make Solar PV a smart investment.